tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ##### 4.4.4.6 Quality Control (normative)

-`QualityControl` is an operation on a `Data Quality Report` and a `Use Case` that yields the set of filtered subsets of that assessment that are relevant to identifying, summarizing, prioritizing, or proposing remediation of data quality problems for that `Use Case`.
+`QualityControl` is an operation on a `Data Quality Report` and a `Use Case` that yields the (maximal Quality Control relevant) set of filtered subsets of that assessment that are relevant to identifying, summarizing, prioritizing, or proposing remediation of data quality problems for that `Use Case`.

 Let `a ∈ A(dr)` be a `Data Quality Report` for a `DataResource` `dr`, and let `a'` be a filtered subset of that assessment, that is, a subset of the `MeasureResponse`, `ValidationResponse`, `IssueResponse` and `AmendmentResponse` elements in `a` selected for their relevance to `QualityControl` for a specified `Use Case` `u`.

+**Supporting accessors:**

 For `x ∈ A(dr)`, let `result(x)` denote the value of `Response.result` for the report element `x`.